confidential-computing/governance/scoping.md

 * "Confidential Computing is the protection of data in use by performing computation in a hardware-based Trusted Execution Environment."

-As noted earlier, the term "privacy-preserving computation" is similar to "confidential computing", and so in addition to updating the FAQ for "What is Confidential Computing?", it is recommended to also add the following to the FAQ:

-Q: What is the relationship between Confidential Computing and "Privacy-Preserving Computation"?

-A: Both are means to protecting data in use, but do so in different ways.
-   Confidential Computing protects data in use by doing computation inside a hardware-based Trusted Execution Environment that keeps data confidential from outside parties.
-   Privacy-Preserving Computation, on the other hand, protects data in use by doing computation on encrypted data such that the unencrypted data is kept private even from the processor doing the computation.
-   Thus it "preserves" the privacy already inherent in not having the data, whereas Confidential Computing has the data, but keeps it confidential.

 ## Appendix A. Related Terminology

 ### A.1.
 Trusted Execution Environment (TEE)